 Low Blood Pressure

 Hypotension or low blood pressure happens when the pressure circulating in the body is lower than normal.
 The low blood pressure reading is less than 90/60mmHg.
-Low blood pressure could lead to fainting when there is not enough blood supply in the lungs, heart and the rest of the body.
+Low blood pressure could lead to fainting when insufficient blood supply in the lungs, heart, and the rest of the body.

-A vasovagal attack happens when there is increased blood loss and makes the blood pressure drop which reduces the circulation to the brain and causes fainting.
+A vasovagal attack happens when there is increased blood loss and makes the blood pressure drop, reducing the circulation to the brain and causing fainting.

 What is Hypovolemic shock?

 Hypovolemia, on the other hand, occurs when the body’s blood volume falls too low.
 This is when a person has lost at least 15% of their blood volume.

 When levels are thus low, a variety of symptoms are frequently experienced by people.
 Dizziness, muscle cramps, weariness, and darker-coloured urine are some symptoms.
 Shortness of breath, profuse perspiration and unconsciousness are more severe symptoms.